HETDEX/hetdex_api/hetdex_api/flux_limits/README.md

 |      v0       | check.f bug didn't apply cuts to sims properly  |
 |      v1       | check.f bug fixed                               |

+### Getting the flux limit in Python - the python API

+To access the flux limit an application programming interface (API) is provided for use in Python.
+An iPython notebook is provided in this repository which demonstrates how to do this [here](../notebooks/api-notebooks/16-Getting_Flux_Limits_From_The_API.ipynb)

+## The old deprecated flux limit cubes

+The flux limits were stored in ra, dec, wavelength datacubes ("sensitivity cubes").
+The value stored is the inverse of the PSF weighted 1-sigma noise, which can be used to compute flux limits.
+This is how we can store the flux limit as a function of position and wavelength.

+## The old deprecated flux limit models

+In the old, deprecated models (hdr1, hdr2pt1), to characterise the fraction of sources detected as a function of flux, a parameterisation from [Fleming et al 1995](http://adsabs.harvard.edu/abs/1995AJ....109.1044F) is used.
+One input to this parameterisation are the flux limits stored in the datacubes.
+The second and final parameter in this function controls how quickly the detection rate falls off with flux.
+This was set to a fixed value, calibrated from simulations.
+This wasn't used in the end as we developed a more sophisticated method.

-## Command line tools
+## Deprecated command line tools

 This package contains multiple command line tools.
-Two of the most important deal with adding and extracting sensitivity cubes.
-To add a FITS file sensitivity cube(s) to a HDF5 file, one can use the `add_sensitivity_cube_to_hdf5` command, like so
+Two of the most important deal with adding and extracting (the deprecated) sensitivity cubes.
+To add a FITS file sensitivity cube(s) to an HDF5 file, one can use the `add_sensitivity_cube_to_hdf5` command, like so

 ```
 add_sensitivity_cube_to_hdf5 20181203v013_multi_*.fits 20181203v013_sensitivity_cubes.h5